DSPN/azure-deployment-guide/bestpractices.md

 This section of the deployment guide covers recommendations for compute, storage, network and more.

-## General

 ### Azure Resource Manager

-Microsoft is currently on the second iteration of Azure.
-The first iteration is now called classic deployment.
-This is also known as Azure Service Management (ASM) and makes use of the web interface at https://manage.windowsazure.com/  We do not recommend classic deployment.
-Neither Microsoft nor DataStax are investing resources in it.
+Azure Resource Manager is the deployment and management service for Azure.
+It provides a management layer that enables you to create, update, and delete resources in your Azure subscription.
+You use management features, like access control, locks, and tags, to secure and organize your resources after deployment.

 We recommend all deployments use Azure Resource Manager (ARM).
 This is Microsoft's latest deployment mechanism.
-It makes use of the Azure Portal at http://portal.azure.com  ARM features numerous enhancements over ASM.
-These range from parallel deployments rather than series (cutting deployment times from days/weeks to minutes/hours), availability sets (for better high availability and rack awareness) to a restructuring of the fundamental deployment model.
+It numerous features over other deployment mechanisms that range from a consistent management layer to parallel deployments to availability sets (for better high availability and rack awareness) to a restructuring of the fundamental deployment model.

-If you have an existing Azure deployment that already makes use of ASM, it is possible to create new resources in ARM.
-We recommend this rather than adding to an existing ASM implementation.

-More information is available [here](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/).
+Primary Benefits of ARM are listed below:
+* Manage your infrastructure through declarative templates rather than scripts.
+* Deploy, manage, and monitor all the resources for your solution as a group, rather than handling these resources individually.
+* Redeploy your solution throughout the development lifecycle and have confidence your resources are deployed in a consistent state.
+* Define the dependencies between resources so they're deployed in the correct order.
+* Apply access control to all services in your resource group because Role-Based Access Control (RBAC) is natively integrated into the management platform.
+* Apply tags to resources to logically organize all the resources in your subscription.
+* Clarify your organization's billing by viewing costs for a group of resources sharing the same tag.

 ## Compute

 ### Recommended Machine Types

-The minimal recommended config for DataStax Enterprise is 2 cores, 8GB RAM and 80GB of disk.
+The minimal recommended config for DataStax Enterprise is 4 cores, 8GB RAM and 80GB of disk.
 Those recommendations are given [here](http://docs.datastax.com/en/latest-dse/datastax_enterprise/install/installDEBdse.html).

-### D, G and H Series
+### D, F and H Series

-Most of our work on Azure to date has relied on instances with ephemeral storage.
+In the past many of the DataStax workloads on Azure have relied on instances with ephemeral storage but now more customers use Azure VMs that support managed disks and premium storage.

-A series instances use a spinning disk for ephemeral storage.
-DataStax does not recommend A series machines for any DSE application.

-D, D v2, G and H series machines all use SSD drives for their ephemeral storage.
-We understand Microsoft is phasing out the D series v1 machines, so do not recommend them for new deployments.

-We find that the following D series v2 machines have a good mix of resources for general DSE applications:
+We find that the following D series v3 machines have a good mix of resources for general DSE applications:

-* D4 v2
-* D5 v2
-* D13 v2
+ * Standard_D4s_v3,
-* D14 v2
+ * Standard_D8s_v3,

-For most production applications we recommend a D14 v2 as it makes use of the entire underlying physical machine and its 800GB ephemeral SSD is well sized for many DSE applications.

-A D13 is physically 1/2 of a D14 and a D12 1/4.
-Using the entire machine avoids resource contention issues.
-Like the D14, the D5 is also the entire machine, but relative prices typically make the D14 more appealing.

-Smaller D series boxes such as the D2 v2 are great for testing out deployments but we would not recommend them for production use.

-F series machines have ephemeral SSD drives, but those drives are relatively small.
-Given the small size we do not recommend deploying DSE on an F series machine as it will not be a cost effective solution.

-G series machines are well suited to memory intensive workloads such as Graph, Spark and Solr.
-For such workloads the following instances are recommended, though larger D series may suffice as well.
-We recommend the following G series machines:

-* G3
+ * Standard_D16s_v3
-* G4
+ * Standard_D32s_v3

-H series machines have relatively large ephemeral SSD drives.
-H series machines can be very cost effective for deployments where higher data density is desirable.
-We recommend the following H series machines:
+The HB-series VMs are optimized for HPC applications driven by memory bandwidth like DSE graph and solr.
+HC VMs feature 44 Intel Xeon Platinum 8168 processor cores, 8 GB of RAM per CPU core, no hyperthreading, and up to 4 Managed Disks.
+The Intel Xeon Platinum platform supports Intel’s rich ecosystem of software tools and features an all-cores clock speed of 3.4 GHz for most workloads.
+Some suitable for DSE are:

 * H8
 * H8m